reflex33/VTK-Object/README.md

 ## TODO
 * The geometry mesh property of the wpf_vtk_object only handles triangle strips.
 Add a way to handle other primative types.

+## 5/20/2015
+Updated to 5/20/2015 Linear Algebra Library
+Added a copy constructor to the VTK and WPF_VTK objects

 ## 5/8/2015
 Updated too 5/7/2015 Linear Algebra Library
 Added xml code comments